 Opening the jar doesn’t really change anything in terms of shelf life if you follow the storage guidelines provided above.

-|Kimchi (pasteurized, unopened)||Best-by + 1 – 3 months|
+|Kimchi (unpasteurized)||Use-by + 1 – 3 months|

-|Kimchi (pasteurized, opened)||Best-by + 1-3 months|
+|Kimchi (pasteurized, unopened)||Best-by + 1-3 months|

-How to Tell If Kimchi Has Gone Bad?
+How to Tell if Kimchi Is Bad?

 Signs of spoiled kimchi include:

 - Mold.
 You can find mold in the form of white film on the surface most often if the veggies weren’t fully submerged in the liquid.
 Check out my How long does sauerkraut last? article for a photo of how that might look like.